 There are some preventatives measures you can put into place that are made specifically to deter theft.
 Air conditioning alarms and cages can cost you several hundred dollars, but the investment is worth the money you'll save in replacement costs.

 - Buy a steel or iron work air conditioning cage that cannot be cut with bolt cutters or sawed through with a miter saw.
-If you opt for a different material, such as polymer, make sure it can withstand cutting.
+If you opt for a different material, such as polymer, make sure to read the most current miter saw reviews and see that it can withstand cutting power a compound saw might have.
 All cages should contain a UV coating to prevent rusting, fading and cracking.

 - Determine cage size.
 Air conditioning cages are made for ground and window units and come in sizes to accommodate both large and small residential and commercial air conditioning units.